paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 ## Use Git Worktrees to enable parallel tasks

+While Git Worktrees exist for a while now, a lot of people are starting to use them more often these days.

+> One of the hardest things for me to grasp in this new agentic development era was Git Worktrees.
+And their real power is simple: they let you do meaningful extra work without disrupting your current workflow.
+>
+> -- Paulo Vilarinho

-To be able to do parallel tasks within the same repository -- by itself or also with an AI Agent -- a developer just has to add a new Worktree.
-From your primary repository Worktree, run:
+To be able to do parallel tasks within the same repository, a developer just has to add a new Worktree from their primary Worktree (or clone) by running:

 ```console
 $ git worktree add [-b NEW BRANCH] PATH [BASE BRANCH]